-When it is determined that a Timely Warning notification will be issued, the warning shall contain enough information and specificity to allow recipients to take appropriate action to protect themselves and to aid in the prevention of similar crimes.
-This information may include the following:
+When it is determined that a Timely Warning notification will be issued, the warning shall contain enough information and specificity to allow recipients

 - 1. Title of the Crime Reported - 2.
 Date/Time of the warning is to be released - 3.
 Date/Time/Location of the Incident - 4.
 Description of the Incident - 5.
 Physical Description of Suspect, if known Information regarding any potential connection to previous incidents - 6.
 Tips for maintaining personal security and safety - 7.
 Request for information or assistance and where to direct such assistance to law enforcement - 8.
-Any Timely Warning notification issued will not include any identifying information on a victim of a crime.
+Any Timely Warning notification issued will not include any identifying information on a victim of a crime